Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: Minimum Bailouts Ensuring Solvency in any Given Equilibrium

 \section{Minimum Bailouts Ensuring Solvency in any Given Equilibrium}

 The results above characterize systemic solvency in the best and worst equilibria.
 Next, we leverage these results to deduce the minimum bailouts needed to return the whole network to solvency whenever there are some insolvencies.
-Minimum bailouts depend on the network structure: just as losses can cascade and cycle through the network, the same operates in reverse and well-placed bailouts can have far-reaching consequences.

-Consider a regulator who can inject capital into the network to ensure that some banks remain solvent; i.e., it can bailout a subset of banks by changing their portfolio values from $p_i$ to some $p_i'>p_i$ by making direct payments to the banks of $p_i'-p_i$.
-If bank $i$ is sufficiently bailed out, it pays back its debts, and some of its creditors may then become solvent themselves.
-Importantly, the {\sl order} of bailouts matters as the cost and effect of bailing out bank $i$ depends on who else is solvent in the network, and hence on who has already been bailed out.

-In this section we characterize the minimum capital injections needed to avoid {all} defaults in the best equilibrium as well as the worst equilibrium, and how these differ.
-In fact, we characterize the minimum bailouts needed to restore solvency in \emph{any given} equilibrium.
-These bailouts are the smallest transfers that avoid all bankruptcy costs, and other inefficiencies associated with a dysfunctional financial system.\footnote{If anticipated, these bailouts could distort banks' incentives and lead them to take on more risks ex ante.
+These bailouts are the smallest transfers that avoid all failure costs and other inefficiencies associated with a dysfunctional financial system, and are optimal in this sense.\footnote{If anticipated, these bailouts could distort banks' incentives and lead them to take on more risks ex ante.
 Such moral hazard problems are well-studied, and so we do \emph{not} argue that the regulator \emph{should} always ensure solvency ex post.
 We simply acknowledge the fact that regulators often have to intervene to restore solvency when faced with a crisis that has a potential for large cascades.
-This is thus an important problem, and we analyze what is the most efficient way of doing so.}
+This is thus an important problem, and we analyze what is the most efficient way of doing so.} Minimum bailouts depend on the network structure: just as losses can cascade and cycle through the network, the same operates in reverse and well-placed bailouts can have far-reaching consequences.

-We first characterize the minimal capital injections needed to ensure solvency in the best equilibrium.
-We then show how the regulator can best take advantage of cycles in the network to move banks from any other equilibrium to the best equilibrium.
-This builds on what we have already seen: that the additional insolvencies in any equilibrium other than the best must involve self-fulfilling cycles of defaults, which are the key to finding optimal capital injections.

-Before providing the characterizations, we compare two ways in which a government might inject capital.